-If you don’t have a fixed line at home get a Discovery line from Belgacom.
-You can ask Dommel to do this for you as well but they’ll charge €13,31 per month whereas Belgacom ‘only’ charges €9,95 per month.
-I went to my local Belgacom store and they activated the line 2 days later.
+- If you don’t have a fixed line at home, get a Discovery line from Belgacom.
+You can ask Dommel to do this for you as well, but they’ll charge €13,31 per month while Belgacom ‘only’ charges €9,95 per month.
+I went to my local Belgacom store, and they activated the line 2 days later.

-Once your line is activated go to the Dommel website and order your connection.
+- Once your line is activated go to the Dommel website and order your connection.
 The order script will check your line to see what’s available.
-The script will ask the “do you have a Belgacom line” over and over again when the line isn’t activated yet, don’t worry, try again later.
+The script will ask the “do you have a Belgacom line” repeatedly when the line isn’t activated yet, don’t worry, try again later.

-Next you should get a pro forma invoice you’ll have to pay.
-I paid it a soon as possible (the same day).
+- Next you should get a pro forma invoice you’ll have to pay.
 My payment was accepted the next day.